ludoch/samples/java11/smallest-sample/README.md

 In the directory containing the Main.java and the app.yaml file, just deploy the application with the Cloud SDK command line:

 ```
-gcloud app deploy --project=<your project id>
+gcloud app deploy --project=<yourprojectid>
 ```

 ## See the application page
-Navigate to http://your project id.appspot.com URL, you ahould see the following page:
+Navigate to http://yourprojectid.appspot.com URL, you ahould see the following page:

 ```
 Hello World from Google App Engine Java 11.